Wednesday, January 18, 2012

 Horrible vicious words.

-Pretty harsh to shame myself.
-Absolutely.
-SHAME ON ME.
+I WAS WRONG.
 I took part in treating others as less than myself.
-SHAME ON ME.
+I WAS WRONG.
 I believed there should be distinctions between my rights and theirs.
-SHAME ON ME.
+I WAS WRONG.
 Even when I had my doubts and things just weren't lining up in my heart and my head and my Bible, I just listened and regurgitated what talk radio and James Dobson fed me.
-SHAME ON ME.
+I WAS WRONG.

 For as long as scouting has existed, there have been gay boys camping in tents and lesbian girls sharing camp bathrooms.
 There have been boys who know and believe they were born girls and girls who know and believe they were born boys ... selling cookies, tying knots, having sleepovers, and earning merit badges.
 I don't recall reading about these children making sexual advances on other kids and creating chaos.